ecodallaluna/back2bake/_posts/2018-5-1-Italian-Cheesecake.md

 categories: cakes afternoontea cheese
 ---

-*Give a Italian twist to your classic New York Cheesecake with this fast recipe*
+*Give an Italian twist to your classic New York Cheesecake with this fast recipe*

 ![Simple Italian Cheesecake](https://raw.githubusercontent.com/ecodallaluna/back2bake/master/images/2018/IMG_20180501_1.jpg)

-This is a simple cheesecake recipe that uses fresh ricotta cheese and mascarpone cheese in even parts.
+This is a simple cheesecake recipe that uses ricotta cheese and mascarpone cheese in even parts.
 The result is a fresh and lighter taste compared to the classic American Cheesecake made with processed soft cheese.
 The original recipe is from my friend [@maddarenna](https://www.instagram.com/maddarenna/), I just added few little alterations to adapt to my taste.

 This recipe can be easily modified to make more sophisticated cakes.
-Please check the final session of this post for tastier versions.
-Just be sure to buy in advance the different ingredients and calculate extra time for the making.
+Please check the final paragraph of this post for tasty versions.
+Just be sure to collect in advance the different ingredients and calculate extra time for the making.

 ### Ingredients